 General Characteristics

 The district includes approximately 5,393,229 acres, or approximately 8,425 square miles of land.
-This includes all of Morton, Stevens, Seward, Stanton, Grant, Haskell, Gray, and Ford Counties as well as parts of Meade, Finney, Kearny, and Hamilton Counties.
-Land surface elevations range from approximately 3500 feet above sea level (ASL) in the west to less than 2300 feet ASL in the east.
+This includes all of Morton, Stevens, Seward, Stanton, Grant, Haskell, Gray, and Ford Counties as well as parts of Meade, Finney, Kearny, and Hamilton Counties in the southwest part of Kansas and the west central part of the Great Plains region of the United State.
+Land surface elevations range from approximately 3500 feet above sea level (ASL) in the west to less than 2300 feet ASL in the eastern side of the district.
 The land surface slopes in an east-southeast direction at a gradient ranging from 5 to 20 feet per mile.
+The district is closed to most new appropriations from the High Plains Aquifer and new projects change existing rights for use.